lucaswerkmeister/ceylon-typesystem-turing-complete/README-alternate.md

 if we formed the intersection `LeftStack&StackHead<SX, LeftRest>` and `LeftStack` was in fact a `StackHead<SY, LeftRest>`, the result would be a `LeftStack<Nothing, LeftRest>` rather than the `Nothing` that we need to make the thing work.

 However, this can’t work: if `LeftStack` is a `StackEnd`, then what’s `Left` and `LeftRest`?
-They’re invalid, and while we don’t care because we won’t use them in that case, the Ceylon typechecker can’t accept this because we might use these type parameters in reified generics in the body
+They’re invalid, and while we don’t care because we won’t use them in that case, the Ceylon typechecker can’t accept this because we might use these type parameters in reified generics in the body.
 Therefore, we need a way to specify them, by adding more parameters:
 ```ceylon
 t